 The ride continues along Mission Blvd and towards the Warm Springs district for about 3 miles.
 The road before the left turn is Stanford Lane.
 Originally, Leland Stanford had vineyards in the area.
 Through much of the 20th century, the Weibel Winery was on Stanford Lane.
 They were probably best known for their champagnes.
 Now, large custom houses occupy the property.

 A left turn on Paseo Padre and a short uphill reveals the best view (and only view facing forward) of the Bay on the ride.
 It is worth a quick stop.
-After that, it is a fast downhill through a signal and left onto Warm Springs Blvd.
+After that, it is a fast downhill (be careful!) through a signal and left onto Warm Springs Blvd.
 The signal onto Paseo Padre and the signal onto Warm Springs Boulevard are sensitive enough to be activated by bicycles.

 Warm Springs Blvd is about a 1% downhill that is nice and straight.
 This is when you want to be in a paceline for a few miles of easy pedaling.
 Just watch for a couple of bumps due to tree roots.
-Then it is left on Scott Creek Road and a gentle to medium uphill.
+Then it is left on Scott Creek Road and a gentle to moderate uphill.
 Under the freeway then right on Park Victoria for a few more feet of uphill and another nice gentle downhill for some more paceline work.

 As the road starts downhill, there is a park on the left (Jose Higuera Adobe Park) with bathrooms for those who can’t wait another 4 miles.
 After some rollers, it is left on Evans for some more rollers and left onto Calaveras Road for the first major climb of the ride.
 It is 3 miles and 1000 feet of climbing to the top of “the Wall”.
 The wall is a short section of 17% grade.
 The Tour of California has gone both down and up the wall as the route has varied over the years.
 Just remember as you are either working your lowest gear, or pushing your bike, the pros went up at 16 to 18 miles an hour.